-Some babies are not too fond of pacifiers-but all of my boys liked them.
-We introduced Cashton to a pacifier after he was well-latched and comfortable breastfeeding.
+Some babies are not too fond of pacifiers but all of my boys liked them.
+We introduced Cashton to a pacifier after he was welllatched and comfortable breastfeeding.
 We didn't want the pacifier to confuse him as we both were learning how to manage breastfeeding in the early days.
-According to AAP, pacifiers can help reduce the risk of Sudden Unexpected Infant Death (SUID).
+According to the National Institutes of Health (NIH), pacifiers can help reduce the risk of Sudden Unexpected Infant Death (SUID).
 If you use a pacifier, it is important there are no attachments.
 We used the basic Philips Avent Soothie pacifier-it worked for us.